Nay_ho_tze's Medicine Musings

 with its splotch of white paint on the black handle -

-which smeared muted corals and pale reds into the overhead gunmetal gloominess...
+smeared muted corals and pale reds disappeared into overhead gunmetal gloominess...

-a few minutes is all it took for the odd colour play to darken and disappear altogether into dusk -
+a few minutes was all it took for the odd colour play to darken into dusk -

-i took it as a sign to break for the night.
+for me a sign to break for the night ...

 i had not yet met the teachers of different cultures walking different paths

-who would speak to me of sunrise and sunset in ways i hadn't before considered them,
+who would all speak of sunrise and sunset in ways i hadn't before considered,

 cracks recognized by medicine walkers as the best times